Kathryn I. Bowers: Operation Tennessee Waltz

 In 2005, she was indicted on charges of corruption as a result of Operation Tennessee Waltz.
 She rejected a plea bargain she was offered in 2006.
-In the August 3, 2006 primary, she had won the Democratic nomination for another term in the Tennessee Senate, but shortly thereafter she announced the abandonment of her re-election campaign for "health reasons."
+In the August 3, 2006, primary, she had won the Democratic nomination for another term in the Tennessee Senate, but shortly thereafter she announced the abandonment of her re-election campaign for "health reasons."
 According to a September 1, 2006, story in The Commercial Appeal, Bowers was arrested for suspicion of DUI in Memphis the previous day.

 On July 16, 2007, she pleaded guilty to one count of bribery in exchange for the prosecution's agreement to drop five charges of extortion, each of which could have carried a twenty-year sentence.
 In her plea bargain, she admitted she split a $11,500 bribe with an accomplice who was her contact with FBI agents impersonating crooked businessmen.
 Her plea carried the risk of a sentence of as much as ten years and a $250,000 fine, although federal sentencing guidelines suggest leniency for first-time offenders.

 As of mid-July 2007, Operation Tennessee Waltz had produced indictments against eleven individuals and, including Bowers, convictions for ten of them.
 The remaining individual, a former member of the Memphis school board, had not yet gone to trial.
 Prosecutors said that Bowers was one of the first corrupt officials identified, and that she helped them make contact with other legislators.

-Personal
+Personal life

 Bowers was divorced with two daughters.
 She lived in Memphis, Tennessee.
-Bowers died on May 14, 2015 at the age of 72.
+Bowers died on May 14, 2015, at the age of 72.